2006 Oaxaca rebellion: Organisation

+Rebellion

 May and June 2006

 In May 2006, a teachers' strike began in the Zócalo in the Mexican city of Oaxaca.
-2006 was the 25th consecutive year that Oaxaca's teachers had struck.
-Previously, the protests had generally lasted for one to two weeks and had resulted in small raises for teachers.
-The 2006 strike began in protest of the low funding for teachers and rural schools in the state, but was prompted to additionally call for the resignation of the state governor Ulises Ruiz Ortiz after 3000 police were sent to break up the occupation in the early morning of June 14, 2006.
-A street battle lasted for several hours that day, resulting in more than one hundred hospitalizations but no fatalities.
+2006 was the 25th consecutive year that Oaxaca's teachers had gone on strike.
+Previously, the protests had generally lasted for one to two weeks and resulted in small raises for teachers.
+The 2006 strike began in protest of the low funding for teachers and rural schools in the state, but also called for the resignation of the state governor Ulises Ruiz Ortiz after 3000 police were sent to break up the occupation in the early morning of 14 June 2006.
+A street battle lasted for several hours that day, resulting in more than one hundred hospitalisations but no fatalities.
 Ortiz declared that he would not resign.

-Protests in Oaxaca City centre on June 22, 2006.
+Protests in Oaxaca City centre on 22 June 2006.

-In response to the events of June 14, representatives of Oaxaca's state regions and municipalities, unions, non-governmental organizations, social organizations, cooperatives, and parents convened to form the Popular Assembly of the Peoples of Oaxaca (APPO, from its Spanish name, Asamblea Popular de los Pueblos de Oaxaca).
-On June 17 APPO reestablished encampments in the zocalo and declared itself to be the governing body of Oaxaca, plunging the city into a state of civil rebellion.
-Barricades were constructed across some streets in an effort to prevent further police raids.
-APPO began to seek country-wide solidarity with their movement and urged other states within Mexico to similarly organize popular assemblies at every level of social organization: neighborhoods, street blocks, unions, and towns.
+In response to the events of 14 June, representatives of Oaxaca's state regions and municipalities, unions, non-governmental organizations, social organizations, cooperatives, and parents convened to form the Popular Assembly of the Peoples of Oaxaca (APPO, from its Spanish name, Asamblea Popular de los Pueblos de Oaxaca).
+On 17 June, APPO reestablished encampments in the zócalo and declared itself the governing body of Oaxaca, plunging the city into a state of civil rebellion.
+Barricades were erected across some streets to prevent further police raids.
+APPO began seeking nationwide solidarity with its movement and urged other states in Mexico to organize popular assemblies at every level of social organization: neighborhoods, street blocks, unions, and towns.
 Various municipality offices across the state closed in unity.
 A popular mantra was, "No leader is going to solve our problems".